bss1284/texteditor-unity-plugin/README.md

 ## HOW TO
 1. Go to 'Tools/BSS/Editor/Text Editor'
+2. Open Text Editor Window.
-2. Select Text Asset.
+3. Select Text Asset.
-3. Enjoy it.
+4. Editing and Save.

 ### CREATE BY
 - Sanghun Lee